fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADMSGroup.md

 ```

 ### -Id
-The Id of the group that is to be retrieved
+Specifies the ID of the group that this cmdlet gets.

 ```yaml
 Type: String